elysia090/Lab/docs/IPC.md

 9.5 CORRUPT if used > cap.
 9.6 Wrap behavior
 9.6.1 Wrap is permitted.
 Correctness relies only on invariant 4.8 plus the used>cap corruption rule.
+9.6.2 Note: With wrapping_sub, a valid state MUST always satisfy used <= cap even across 2^64 wrap, provided invariants 4.8.1-4.8.2 hold.
+Therefore, used > cap is always CORRUPT and requires no special-case for wrap.
-9.6.2 Implementations MUST use wrapping_add for local head/tail increments.
+9.6.3 Implementations MUST use wrapping_add for local head/tail increments.
 9.7 On CORRUPT detection, implementation MUST
 9.7.1 set flags.SHUTDOWN (best-effort),
 9.7.2 wake both doorbells (see 12.9),